graphql-dotnet/authorization/README.md

 }
 ```

-4. Schema first syntax - use `GraphQLAuthorize` attribute on type or method.
+4. Schema first syntax - use `GraphQLAuthorize` attribute on type, method or property.

 ```csharp
 [GraphQLAuthorize(Policy = "MyPolicy")]